 Identify the names and addresses of the creditor and debtor.
 Including this information can ensure both parties are easily identifiable.

 The headline of a payment plan agreement is to pay off the total amount to the lender.
 In the agreement, you need to outline what the loan is for and how much the total debt is.

-Another important element to include when writing a payment plan agreement is when the total debt needs to be paid by.
+Another important element to include when writing a payment plan agreement is when the total debt needs to be paid.
 Make sure you include the date the agreement is starting and when it will end.

 When writing a payment agreement, you need to consider the payment method and the payment frequency.
 Will the borrower pay the full amount as a lump sum, or will they pay in installments?
 If you agree to go with regular payments, you will need to decide how often the payments will be made and when.
-You will also need to agree on what payment method will be used — typically installments will be paid by ACH Debit.
+You will also need to agree on what payment method will be used.

 Your payment plan agreement won’t be legally binding without written consent from both the borrower and the lender.
 Signing the contract acts as legal proof that the involved parties have accepted the terms of the agreement.

 Here’s a list of steps on how to set up a payment plan: